 Picking up right after season 2, Ash Vs Evil Dead finds Ash Williams (Bruce Campbell) returning to his hometown of Elk Grove, far removed from his “Ashy Slashy” moniker and received after the events of the original “Evil Dead” films.
 He takes over his dad’s hardware store and rebrands it as a hybrid hardware/sex toy shop where he sells high-end silicone love dolls and sex toys with Pablo (Ray Santiago) in tow running a fish and chips cart right outside the store.

 Although the show does not really touch on it, I was reading an article the other day about how Bluetooth operated sex toys can be hacked.
 I would have never even considered that this was possible.
 However, after reading about this type of modern-day invasion I cannot help but think that a hijacked sex toy would make for an interesting storyline.
-Who knows, an episode dedicated towards hacked sex toys could still be on the horizon, however, it could also maybe be a little too futuristic for some, perhaps?
+Who knows, an episode dedicated to hacked sex toys could still be on the horizon, however, it could also maybe be a little too futuristic for some, perhaps?
 Maybe they’re better off writing storylines about burrowing in the hole instead because that seems to be a hot topic right now.